-Monitoring of other bird species. - We monitored the nesting activity of Snowy Owls (Bubo scandiacus), Jaegers (Stercorarius spp.), Glaucous Gulls (Larus hyperboreus), and Lapland Longspurs (Calcarius lapponicus).
+Monitoring of other bird species. - We monitored the nesting activity of Snowy Owls (Bubo scandiacus), Long-tailed and Parasitic Jaegers (Stercorarius longicaudus and S. parasiticus), Glaucous Gulls (Larus hyperboreus), Rough-legged Hawks (Buteo lagopus) and Lapland Longspurs (Calcarius lapponicus).
 Nests were found through systematic searches of suitable habitats or opportunistically and revisited to determine their fate (successful or not) until fledging.
-We also collected food pellets at gull and owl nests to determine their diet based on prey remains.
+We also collected food pellets at one hawk nest to determine their diet based on prey remains.

-Monitoring of plant growth and goose grazing. - The annual plant production and the impact of goose grazing was evaluated in wet meadows dominated by graminoid plants at 3 sites (Fig. 1): the Base-camp Valley and Dufour Point (brood-rearing areas), and the Camp-2 area (nesting colony.
-At each site, 12 exclosures $(1 \times 1 \text{ m})$ were installed in late June, and plant biomass was sampled in ungrazed and grazed areas (i.e. inside and outside exclosures) at the end of the plant-growing season between 10 and 15 August.
+Monitoring of plant growth and goose grazing. - The annual plant production and the impact of goose grazing was evaluated in wet meadows dominated by graminoid plants at 2 sites (Fig. 1): the Base-camp Valley (brood-rearing areas), and the Camp-2 area (nesting colony).
+At each site, 12 exclosures $(1 \times 1 \text{ m})$ were installed in late June, and plant biomass was sampled in ungrazed and grazed areas (i.e. inside and outside exclosures) at the end of the plant-growing season on 14 August.
 Plants were sorted into sedges (Eriophorum scheuchzeri and Carex aquatilis) and grasses (Dupontia fisheri).
-Use of the area by geese was monitored by counting faeces on $1 \times 10$ m transects located near each exclosure every 2 weeks in the Base-camp Valley and once at the end of the season at Dufour Point and the Camp-2 area.
+Use of the area by geese was monitored by counting faeces on 1×10 m transects located near each exclosure every 2 weeks in the Base-camp Valley and once at the end of the season at the Camp-2 area.

-Field activities on Ellesmere Island and surrounding area. - Field work was conducted on Ellesmere Island and surrounding area from 7 July to 8 August.
-The field party included 3 employees from the Canadian Wildlife Service (Josée Lefebvre, Céline Maurice and Francis St-Pierre).
-In July, we conducted a Snow Goose brood survey on the Fosheim peninsula on Ellesmere Island, and along the coast of Axel Heiberg Island.
-Near Eastwind Lake on the Fosheim peninsula, goose exclosures were installed to evaluate the aboveground primary production and to assess the grazing impact.
-At this site, small mammal snap-trapping was also conducted in both mesic and wet meadow habitats.
-Goose banding took place using the same technique than on Bylot Island.
-Finally, and plant biomass was sampled inside and outside exclosures, again using the same technique than on Bylot Island.
+Field activities on Ellesmere Island and surrounding area. - Field work was conducted on Ellesmere Island and surrounding area, within a radius of approximately 85 km from Eureka from 1 to 6 August.
+The field party included 3 employees from the Canadian Wildlife Service (Josée Lefebvre, Christian Marcotte and Francis St-Pierre).
+During the flights of the goose banding operation, we conducted a Snow Goose survey on the Fosheim peninsula, Ellesmere Island, and along the coast of Axel Heiberg Island.
+Goose banding took place over this area using the same technique than on Bylot Island.
+Near Eastwind Lake on the Fosheim peninsula, small mammal snap-trapping was conducted in both mesic and wet meadow habitats along 2 transects in each habitat.
+We used 60 traps set at 20 stations spaced 15-m apart on each transect.